In this section

 The Curriculum at Hales

-King Henry VIII Preparatory School provides children with a broad range of learning opportunities in and out of the classroom.
+King Henry VIII Junior School provides children with a broad range of learning opportunities in and out of the classroom.

 In this section

-The curriculum at Hales offers a seamless transition from Swallows in Years 1 and 2.
+The curriculum at Hales offers a seamless transition from Bablake and King Henry VIII Pre Prep in Year 2.
 Many of the subjects continue to be delivered by class teachers, however, the number of specialist subject lessons increases.
 This helps the children to become more independent and experience a variety of teachers and teaching styles.

 There are three main elements: the Academic, the Arts and Sport.
 The core academic subjects of English and Mathematics lie at the heart of the curriculum but children also study a wide range of other academic subjects including Science, Languages, History, Geography, Religious Education, Art and Design, Music, Computing, PSHEE, Physical Education, Swimming and Games.